adaptive-architecture/common-utilities/docfx/docs/redis-message-bus.md

 ### ReflectionJsonDataSerializer (Default)
 - **Usage**: Common scenarios with runtime reflection
 - **Constructor**: `new RedisMessageHubOptions()` (parameterless)
-- **AOT Compatible**: ❌ No (requires runtime reflection)
+- **AoT Compatible**: ❌ No (requires runtime reflection)
 - **Performance**: Good for most use cases
 - **Setup**: No additional configuration required

 ### JsonDataSerializer
 - **Usage**: AoT scenarios and high-performance applications
 - **Constructor**: `new RedisMessageHubOptions(IDataSerializer dataSerializer)`
-- **AOT Compatible**: ✅ Yes (with proper JsonSerializerContext)
+- **AoT Compatible**: ✅ Yes (with proper JsonSerializerContext)
 - **Performance**: Optimized for AoT compilation
 - **Setup**: Requires JsonSerializerContext configuration

-## AOT Compatibility and Custom JsonSerializerContext
+## AoT Compatibility and Custom JsonSerializerContext

-When using Native AOT compilation, the default JSON serialization behavior requires reflection which is not compatible with AOT.
-To support AOT scenarios, you need to provide a custom `JsonSerializerContext` that includes all the types you plan to serialize.
+When using Native AoT compilation, the default JSON serialization behavior requires reflection which is not compatible with AoT.
+To support AoT scenarios, you need to provide a custom `JsonSerializerContext` that includes all the types you plan to serialize.

 ### Creating a Custom JsonSerializerContext